 The skills acquired will enable the graduates to orientate themselves towards food as well as health oriented careers.
-The programme will give the student the knowledge base needed to then further their education by following postgraduate diploma programmes that lead to national registration as a nutritionist and a dietitian respectively.
+The programme will give the student the knowledge base needed to then further their education by following postgraduate programmes that lead to local registration as a nutritionist and a dietitian respectively.

 The programme, as a whole, will familiarise the student with the basic and fundamental sciences associated with the composition of foods, the manufacture of foods, food safety, principles of human physiology and metabolism.
 With this curriculum the student will learn to apply theory to practical (industrial/manufacture) scenarios as well as community and clinical settings.
 The ultimate deliverable is the opportunity to embark on a career which provides the public with potential for improved quality of life and better health status.

 Applicants must satisfy the General Entry Requirements for admission, namely, the Matriculation Certificate and Secondary Education Certificate passes at Grade 5 or better in Maltese, English Language and Mathematics.

 Applicants must also satisfy the following Special Course Requirements: